-Four-run 4th sinks Fulmer, Tigers in loss to Yanks
+Four-run 4th sinks Tigers in testy loss to Yanks

 Fulmer walked Matt Holliday to load the bases and then gave up a two-run double to Chase Headley, who had three hits, and a two-run single to Todd Frazier.

+“I thought my stuff was there,” Fulmer said.
+“The first three innings I felt like I was able to throw the ball where I wanted to.
+I just lost command, and that’s what happens when you lose command — you give up runs.”

-Judge whacked a 400-foot home run to left field in the fifth, pulverizing a hanging, 2-0 change-up.
+His change-up was staying up in the zone, and Judge made him pay for that, whacking a 400-foot home run to left field in the fifth.
 It was his 34th home run.

-The Tigers took exception to a couple of head-high pitches from reliever Tommy Kahnle in the sixth inning.
-Mikie Mahtook, who was hit by starter Luis Severino in the second inning, was hit on the side of his head by a 98-mph fastball from Kahnle.
-It hit him flush on the helmet flap.
-Mahtook was furious, but uninjured, as he took first base.

-Kahnle apologized to him after the inning.
-But Kahnle also threw up and in to James McCann that inning.
-And in the seventh, Dellin Betances threw up and in to Miguel Cabrera, who took a lap around the batter’s box to cool off before striking out.

-A two-out double by McCann — extending his hit streak to a career-best 10 games — scored Mahtook in the fourth inning, the only run off Severino.

-Jim Adduci, who had gone 0-for-8 since being recalled from Toledo, dropped a two-out RBI single off Kahnle, again scoring Mahtook, in the sixth.
+Right fielder Jim Adduci had an eventful night.
+He dropped a two-out RBI single off Kahnle in the top of the sixth.
+Then in the bottom half of the inning, he reached into the right-field seats and took a two-run home run away from Todd Frazier.

+“How about that catch,” Fulmer said.
+“I’m going to buy him a few beers tonight.
+I think that was the best catch I’ve seen in person.”

-In the sixth inning, Adduci reached into the right-field seats and took a two-run home run away from Todd Frazier.
-He not only leaped above the wall, he also snatched the ball from a fan who was reaching for the ball and made contact with Adduci’s glove.
+Adduci not only leaped above the wall, he also snatched the ball from a fan who was reaching for the ball and made contact with Adduci’s glove.

-Down 7-2 in the ninth inning, the Tigers loaded the bases with one out against Jonathan Holder.
-That forced manager Joe Girardi to bring in closer Aroldis Chapman.
-An RBI ground out by Mahtook was all the damage.
+“It was high enough for me to get back there and I was waiting for it,” he said.
+“It carried a lot further that I thought.
+I just leaped and caught it.
+It happened so quick.
+When I was about to catch it, it felt like somebody pushed my hand.

+“Not push it away but pushed it right into the ball.
+So it worked out well.”

 Shortstop Jose Iglesias left the game after striking out in the sixth inning.
-He lost his grip on the bat and was shaking his hand in discomfort as he walked back to the dugout.
+He lost his grip on the bat and was shaking his right hand in discomfort as he walked back to the dugout.
+X-rays taken after the game were negative.

-Twitter @cmccosky
+Twitter: @cmccosky

 Join the Conversation